vikas-movva/Obsidian/Projects/Portfolio/Portfolio Kanban.md

 - [ ] fix timeline line
 - [ ] move date for professional timeline beside dot
 - [ ] Fix contact form in production
+	.
+Problem not encountered on Chromium browsers. only firefox for now

 ## Planning